Shrikant Anant, Ph.D.

 Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Adjunct Professor, University of Missouri-Kansas City School of Pharmacy, University of Miami, 1985.
 Disorders of growth & puberty, adrenal gland disorders, ambiguous genitalia, hypoglycemia.

-Associate Professor of Urology, Associate Professor Institute for Reproductive Health and Regenerative Medicine Fukui Medical University of Japan, PhD, 1997.
-Androgen receptor signaling in prostrate cancer.
+Professor of Urology, Director of Basic Science Research, Associate Professor Institute for Reproductive Health and Regenerative Medicine Fukui Medical University of Japan, PhD, 1997.
+Androgen receptor signaling in prostate cancer.

 Joan Lewis-Wambi, Ph.D.